Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Results

 By applying our proposed extraction technique (summarized in Fig.~\ref{fig2}), we calculate the polarizabilities of the experimental metasurfaces using both measured and simulated data from Figs.~\ref{fig3}(d)--(f).
 The extracted polarizability spectra are plotted in Figs.~\ref{fig3}(g)--(i).
 One can observe a good qualitative agreement between the measured and simulated data, both spectrally and in terms of amplitude.
 All three effects—gyroelectric, gyromagnetic, and Tellegen—exhibit comparable amplitudes within the wavelength range of interest.
 Comparing these results with the simulated polarizabilities of the idealized meta-atom in Fig.~\ref{fig1}, we observe similar response, although the resonance frequencies of the effects have shifted.
 These quantitative differences stem from the substantial geometric variations between the idealized meta-atom in Fig.~\ref{fig1}(a) and the realistic meta-atom in Fig.~\ref{fig3}(b).
 Furthermore, in our extraction, we model the array of meta-atoms as a homogenized sheet of electric and magnetic currents with deeply subwavelength thickness.
 This introduces an additional source of inaccuracy, as the actual meta-atom height is on the order of $\lambda/6$.
 Nevertheless, both the simulated and measured results provide strong evidence for the resonant nature of the diagonal Tellegen effect in the proposed optical metasurface.
-The magnitudes of the Tellegen polarizability $|\alpha_{\rm te}|$, extracted from both the measured data and the simulations for the idealized meta-atoms in Fig.~\ref{fig1} at 830~nm, reaches approximately $6\times 10^{-33}$ ${\rm m}^2 \cdot {\rm s}$.
+The magnitudes of the Tellegen polarizability $|\alpha_{\rm te}|$, extracted from both the measured data and the simulations for the idealized meta-atoms in Fig.~\ref{fig1} at 830~nm, reach approximately $6\times 10^{-33}$ ${\rm m}^2 \cdot {\rm s}$.
 These results demonstrate that the observed amplitude of the Tellegen effect is comparable to that of the resonant gyroelectric effect present in the metasurface.
 This implies that the Tellegen effect is sufficiently strong to be relevant for magneto-optical applications.
+The measured Tellegen polarizability $|\alpha_{\rm te}|$ for the metasurface in the absence of an external field (in the remanent magnetization state) is around half of that for the saturated sample (see Supplementary Section~7).
+This reduction arises because the remanent magnetization does not reach complete saturation: the cobalt layer exhibits a polycrystalline and slightly irregular microstructure resulting from the deposition process, which limits the achievable uniformity of magnetic alignment.
+A higher remanent magnetization could potentially be achieved by improving the crystallinity of the cobalt segment, for instance, through a post-deposition magnetic annealing step.
 In the following section, we calculate and discuss the magnitude of the observed value and determine the corresponding bulk magnetoelectric parameter.